 This course provides an overview of environmental justice, both as a social movement and as a public policy initiative.
 Environmental justice examines the distribution of environmental externalities across different socio-economic and racial groups.
 We will discuss several different public policy areas that have been impacted by the environmental justice movement: hazardous waste facility siting, urban redevelopment and Brownfields, transportation policy, and Native American sovereignty.
 We will also touch upon international environmental policy in an environmental justice context.
 Throughout the course we will evaluate empirical issues in studying environmental justice.
 (Same as POLS 528.)
 Prerequisite: POLS 306, or a statistics class, or consent of instructor.
 LEC.

 EVRN 530.
-Biodiversity Discovery & Assessment.
+Biodiversity Discovery and Assessment.
 2 Hours N.

 An integrated lecture and laboratory course designed to provide an overview of modern methods in biodiversity exploration and discovery.
 Lectures cover the theory and practice of planning fieldwork in remote locations, documenting species and their natural history, how museum collections are made, calculating and comparing species richness estimates, and the process of describing and naming new species.
 The laboratory component provides students experience in documenting species and their natural history, processing and curating samples of natural history specimens, and the statistical analysis of biodiversity data.
 (Same as BIOL 530.)
 Prerequisite: BIOL 152, 153, or equivalent, or permission of instructor.
 LEC.

 EVRN 531.
 Tropical Fieldwork in Biodiversity Discovery.
 1 Hour U.